 50. Columbia Basin Pygmy Rabbit

-Our first choice is the Columbia Basin Pygmy.
+One of the cutest rabbit breeds in the world is the Columbia Basin Pygmy.
 This is not only the smallest rabbit in the world but also the rarest.
 They nearly became extinct in the 1990s, but have managed to make a comeback.
-They are tiny, soft, with long ears, and a tiny nose.
+They are tiny and soft, with long ears and a tiny nose.

 51. Dwarf Lop

-Speaking of dwarf rabbits, it would not be a “cute list” if we did not mention the dwarf lop.
+Speaking of dwarf rabbits, you’d really be missing out if we did not mention the Dwarf Lop.
 Last, but most certainly not least, this tiny treasure has soft fur and floppy ears.
-Their coat comes in many different colors and patterns, plus as mentioned, they are one of the most popular breeds for pets, as mentioned to us by the team at Rabbit Spot.
+Their coat comes in many different colors and patterns, plus as mentioned, they are one of the most popular rabbit breeds for pets.